 In a cost-benefit analysis the effects are valued in monetary terms and the analysis accordingly indicates the method's profitability; the evaluated method results in a net social benefit if the benefits are greater than the costs.
-This type of analysis has been considered difficult or impossible to apply in health care on account of the practical and ethical difficulties of valuing the effects in monetary terms [17, 18].
-Methodological developments in recent years, such as new methods to estimate willingness-to-pay (WTP), have to some extent made cost-benefit analyses more useful but ethical and methodological problems still remain.
-The value of the effect.
+This type of analysis has been considered difficult or impossible to apply in health care due to the practical and ethical difficulties of valuing effects such as quality of life, welfare or life years in monetary terms [19,20].
+Methodological developments in recent years, e.g. new methods to estimate willingness-to-pay (WTP), have to some extent made cost-benefit analyses more useful but ethical and methodological problems remain.
+The value of the effect in monetary terms is often estimated by asking individuals about their willingness to pay for a certain effect.
 Since willingness-to-pay for health is related to income there have been concerns that treatments directed at higher income populations would be valued higher than treatments for populations with lower incomes.

-As a parallel to this it can be mentioned that other Swedish national agencies in the transport and environmental fields employ cost-benefit analyses, including the monetary value of life (the value of a statistical life), to estimate the societal net benefit of investment alternatives.
+In areas other than health care, cost-benefit analyses are more common.
+Swedish national agencies in the transport and environmental fields employ cost-benefit analyses, including the monetary value of life (the value of a statistical life), to estimate the net social costs of investment alternatives.
+International databases with cost-benefit analyses of methods in social services can be found [21,22].
+The results of the analyses can however be difficult to apply in a Swedish context.

-Different types of evaluation answer to different issues.
+Different types of economic evaluations answer to different issues.
 The issue should determine the choice of method but access to relevant data also plays a part.
-If the evaluation is to form the basis for choosing between treatment options (ie two alternative medicines) with the same therapeutic effect and no differences in side effects, the natural choice is a cost-minimisation analysis.
-If the issue is choosing between alternative methods that primarily affect mortality, a cost-effectiveness analysis with life-years as effect measure may be sufficient.
-If, on the contrary, the issue is alternative treatments of a condition that is not life-threatening, it is necessary to consider effects on quality of life.
+If the aim of the evaluation is to form the basis for choosing between treatment options (e.g. two alternative pharmaceuticals or alcohol prevention programs) with identical effects and no differences in side effects, the natural choice is a cost-minimisation analysis.
+If the issue is choosing between alternative methods that primarily affect mortality, a cost-effectiveness analysis with life years as effect measure may be sufficient.
+If, on the contrary, the issue is alternative treatments of a condition that is not life-threatening, i.e. chronic diseases or long-term social problems, it is necessary to consider effects on quality of life.
 Here the appropriate method would be a cost-utility analysis.